 - Royal Army Medical Corps - Environmental Health Officer

-- Royal Navy - Environmental Health Officer
+- Royal Navy - Environmental Officer

-Recruitment agencies also handle vacancies.
+Recruitment agencies such as Osborne Richardson also handle EHP vacancies.

+Your training will involve a combination of academic study and practical training, including the completion of a portfolio.
 The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from a number of relevant organisations.

 The portfolio is based upon practical learning and reflective practice and requires candidates to undertake a range of interventions, develop a variety of skills and reflect upon their experiences.
 The following specialist areas are covered:

-- food safety;
+- food safety

-- health and safety;
+- health and safety

-- housing and health;
+- housing and health

-- environmental protection;
+- environmental protection

 - public health.

-On successful completion, the Certificate of Registration is awarded by the Environmental Health Registration Board (EHRB), which is administered by the CIEH.
+On successful completion, the Certificate of Registration is awarded by the Environmental Health Registration Board (EHRB), which is administered by CIEH.
 This signifies qualified EHP status and is the qualification recognised by government bodies and local authorities.

 In Scotland, you will be awarded the REHIS Diploma in Environmental Health, the qualification required to become an Environmental Health Officer.